karwa/swift-evolution/0000-template.md

 ## Alternatives considered

 - Do nothing.
 Protocols must be careful never to step on the toes of any future future protocol which anybody may want to use together with themselves.
 That seems like a bit of a difficult limitation to live with for Swift as such a protocol-oriented language.
+- Shorthand: don't consider conformances added in extensions, so `[1, 2, 3].count` will always mean `[1, 2, 3].Collection.count` even if you add a protocol to Array which also defines `count`
 - How else could we disambiguate protocol references?